 Russell’s career in investment began in 1989.
 He worked at Baillie Gifford in Edinburgh, before moving to Hong Kong in 1995 to work for CLSA as an Asian equity strategist.
 Russell is Chairman of the Mid Wynd International Investment Trust, a London listed investment trust.
 He is an investment advisory committee member of Cerno Capital and Kennox Asset Management, two fund management companies.

 His book Anatomy of a Bear: Learning from Wall Street’s Four Great Bottoms (2005) was published to critical and commercial acclaim, named a ‘cult classic’ by the Financial Times.
-His upcoming book ‘THE ASIAN FINANCIAL CRISIS 1995–98 – Birth of the Age of Debt”, due to be published in July 2021, will follow Russell’s personal journey during the Asian Financial Crisis, as he wrote daily for institutional investors about an increasingly uncertain future.
+His most recent book is ‘The Asian Financial Crisis, 1995–98 – Birth of the Age of Debt“, published in July 2021, follows Russell’s personal journey during the Asian Financial Crisis as he wrote daily for institutional investors about an increasingly uncertain future.
 Relying on contemporaneous commentary, it charts the mistakes and successes of investors in the battle for investment survival in Asia in those heady years.

 In 2014, Russell founded The Library of Mistakes, a non-profit library specialising in business and financial history, with branches in India Switzerland and Edinburgh, where it’s based.
 He is Keeper of the Library of Mistakes.